 Algeria Natural gas from the desert

 The oil and gas sector is the backbone of Algeria’s economy.
-And a natural gas project in the Sahara aims to give it a crucial boost.
-Wintershall Dea is collaborating in the geologically and logistically challenging venture: The company has a stake in the Reggane Nord Concession in the Saharan Dessert, which is operated by the Groupement Reggane Nord (GRN), a consortium formed by the project shareholders Wintershall Dea, Sonatrach and Repsol.
+The natural gas project Reggane Nord aims to give it a crucial boost.
+And Wintershall Dea is collaborating in the geologically and logistically challenging venture.
+Since 2002, Wintershall Dea has been a partner in the Reggane Nord Concession in the Saharan Dessert, which is operated by the Groupement Reggane Nord (GRN), a consortium formed by the project shareholders Wintershall Dea, Sonatrach and Repsol.

 The gas fields of the Reggane Nord project are located in the west of the country, in one of the Earth’s hottest regions: the Reggane Basin in the Sahara.
-It is 1,500 kilometres from the capital of Algiers and the same distance from Algeria’s Mediterranean coast.
-The Moroccan border is much closer.
+It is located 1,500 kilometres from the capital, Algiers, and the same distance from Algeria’s Mediterranean coast.